Skip to main content

 Running Without SQLite

-Servflow can run without SQLite by omitting the [sqlite] section or leaving the path empty.
-In this mode, Servflow uses file-based storage.
+ServFlow can run without SQLite by omitting the [sqlite] section or leaving the path empty.
+In this mode, ServFlow uses file-based storage.

 Running without SQLite disables certain features: